 Instantaneous limit.
-The maximum or minimum concentration or measurement of a pollutant property allowed to be discharged at any time for any length of time.
+The maximum or minimum concentration or measurement of a pollutant, determined by analysis, allowed to be discharged at any time for any length of time.
 For pollutants, compliance is typically determined by use of a grab sample.

 Interference.
 A discharge, which alone of in conjunction with a discharge or discharges from other sources, both: